-In our last blog, Chief Creative Officer Chris Hoke discussed approaching digital content creation through the lens of your brand’s unique voice and personality.
-Understanding where your followers consume media and how their habits are shifting during COVID-19 are important first steps in developing rich and impactful content.
+Understanding where your followers consume media and how their habits shifted during COVID-19 are important first steps in developing rich and impactful content.

-But in a time like we’ve never seen, how can you gauge your content’s success when there are no benchmarks?
-While developing social content in this turbulent climate may seem like throwing pasta at the wall to see what sticks, there are ways to evaluate performance.
-By doing so, you equip your team with the information needed to know if, when and how to pivot your strategy.
+But in a time so unprecedented, how can you gauge your contents’ success when there are no benchmarks?
+While developing social content in this turbulent climate may seem like a game of throwing pasta at the wall to see what sticks, there are ways to evaluate performance.
+By doing so, you equip your team with the information needed to know when and how to pivot your strategy.

-A Harris Poll found that half of U.S. adults have been using social media more since the outbreak began.
-Its purpose has evolved from being entertainment to serving as a megaphone for communicating opinions, sharing information and engaging with brands.
+The Harris Poll found that 51% of US adults were using social media more since the outbreak began.
+Its purpose has evolved from being entertainment to serving as a megaphone for communicating opinions, sharing information, and engaging with brands.
 Monitoring engagements on your own page only scrapes the tip of the iceberg.
 Now more than ever, active listening is vital to navigating the evolving digital landscape.
-To keep a better pulse on your audience, be sure to track keywords, competitor brand activity and industry influencers, keeping an eye out for emerging trends, concerns and overall sentiment.
-Although these engagements are not on your page, they may reveal larger themes worth incorporating into your own content, allowing you to stay ahead of other brands and win consumer loyalty.
+To keep a better pulse on your target audience, be sure to track keywords, competitor brand activity, and industry influencers, keeping an eye out for emerging trends, concerns and overall sentiment.
+Although they’re not engaging with your page, they may reveal larger themes worth incorporating into your own content, allowing you to stay ahead of other brands and win consumer loyalty.

 So, you’ve been actively researching and reading what consumers are saying both on your page as well as across the digital landscape.
 Based on these findings, you’ve been proactively posting insightful and engaging content.
 But how do you measure the success of these messages?